 10. Boards may obtain assistance

-A National Board may, for the purposes of exercising its functions, obtain the assistance of or advice from a local registration authority or another entity having knowledge of matters relating to the health profession for which it is established.
+A National Board may, for the purposes of exercising its functions, obtain the assistance of or advice from a local registration authority or another entity having knowledge of matters relating to a health profession for which it is established.

+[Clause 10 amended by No. 4 of 2018 s.
+96.]

 11. Committees

 A National Board may establish committees to do any of the following —

-(a) to develop registration standards for the health profession for which the Board is established;
+(a) to develop registration standards for a health profession for which the Board is established;

-(b) to develop codes or guidelines for the health profession for which the Board is established;
+(b) to develop codes or guidelines for a health profession for which the Board is established;

 (c) to exercise any other functions of the Board or to provide assistance or advice to the Board in the exercise of its functions.

+[Clause 11 amended by No. 4 of 2018 s.
+97.]

 Part 4 — Procedure